 While the financial services industry is no stranger to business transformation, the pandemic forced businesses to expedite the pace of change.
 Eli Rosner, Chief Product and Technology Officer at Finastra said: “It feels like the fast forward button has been pressed.
 I think it was burgeoning even before COVID-19 hit us, but the pandemic has just taken it to a whole new level; it’s forced everybody to think differently about their business.”

 Deloitte has identified four areas of transformation triggered by COVID, including wider adoption of digital services and online engagement with customer service teams.
 Many of these changes were long overdue given an increasingly tech-savvy consumer base.
 However, even when change is necessary, transformation is never a straightforward process.
-Recent research from Firstsource found that 81% of financial services executives rated transformation programmes as stressful or incredibly stressful.
+Recent research from Firstsource found that 81% of financial services executives rated transformation programmers as stressful or incredibly stressful.

 To help financial services leaders navigate complex change projects, Firstsource research revealed five Leadership Lessons to ensure that change initiatives are more likely to succeed.